-The most important things here are: keep the lawn mowed, stay on top of weeds and fix any eyesores if you are able.
+The most important things here are to keep the lawn mowed, stay on top of weeds, and fix any eyesores if you are able.
 If you lose buyers when they pull up to the house; you'll never get them back.

 Let the Bidding Begin!